 CenBio - Bioenergy Innovation Centre is one of Norway’s Centres for Environment-friendly Energy Research.

 FEAD is the European Federation representing the European waste management industry.
 FEAD’s members are national waste management associations covering 19 Member States, Norway and Serbia.
 They have an approximate 60% share in the household waste market and handle more than 75% of industrial and commercial waste in Europe.
 Their combined annual turnover is approximately €75 billion.
 FEAD represents about 3000 companies with activities in all forms of waste management.
-These companies employ over 320000 people who operate around 2400 recycling and sorting centres, 1100 composting sites, 260 waste-to-energy plants and 900 controlled landfills.
-They play an important role in the determination of the best environmental option for waste management problems.
+These companies employ over 320 000 people who operate around 2400 recycling and sorting centres, 1100 composting sites, 260 waste-to-energy plants and 900 controlled landfills.
+They play an important role in determining the best environmental option for waste management problems.

-At the European Environmental Bureau (EEB) Jean-Pierre is the policy officer responsible for Product Policy and Circular Economy.
+At the European Environmental Bureau (EEB), Jean-Pierre is the policy officer responsible for Product Policy and Circular Economy.

 The EEB is Europe’s largest network of environmental citizens’ organisations with around 140 organisations in more than 30 countries.
-Jean-Pierre has a Masters degree in Environmental Policy from Humboldt University Berlin and in Geography from the University of Oxford.
+Jean-Pierre has a Master's degree in Environmental Policy from Humboldt University Berlin and in Geography from the University of Oxford.

 Prior to joining the EEB, Jean-Pierre worked for four years at the Institute for European Environmental Policy (IEEP) in Brussels, as part of their Green Economy programme where he specialised in plastics, market-based instruments and economic indicators.
-At IEEP he published a number of reports on a range of environmental issues for the European Commission, European Parliament, UN Environment and the OECD.
+At IEEP, he published a number of reports on a range of environmental issues for the European Commission, the European Parliament, UN Environment and the OECD.

 As an adviser for environmental and climate policy, Leon de Graaf particularly follows policies related to the circular economy, trade and climate, low-emission mobility, implementation of the Paris climate agreement (COP21) and the European emission trading system (EU ETS).
 He is also deputy manager of BusinessEurope's corporate Advisory and Support Group (ASGroup).
 Prior to joining BusinessEurope, Leon worked at the research consultancy Ecorys, focusing on renewable energy and international development issues, at DG COMP on energy and environmental subsidies in Europe, and at the Dutch Environmental Assessment Agency (PBL) on indirect ETS costs for energy-intensive industries.
 Leon has a MSc in environmental economics and climate change from the London School of Economics, and a BSc in business economics from the University of Groningen.